 WHAT TO DO FROM WINDERMERE & BOWNESS?

-Beatrix Potter – Learn about the life of Beatrix Potter in the museum that was once her home.
+Beatrix Potter – Learn about the life of Beatrix Potter in the charming museum and garden that was once her home.

 Lake Cruise – Take a cruise on Windermere, one of the more popular things to do in the Lake District.